 More than half of all students in school today are receiving some form of financial aid.
 About 15 billion dollars in free grants are given to students each year.
 The most common grant is the Pell Grant.
-Another $15 billion is dispursed in federal student loans.
+Another $15 billion is dispersed in federal student loans.
 In addition to these two federal forms of student aid, a wide range of private organizations provide an estimated $4.5 billion annually in grants and scholarships.

 What is Financial Aid?

 Some scholarships are not based on the financial need of the family.
-This kind of scholarship is known as
+This kind of scholarship is known as merit based aid.

 Why Financial Aid?

+It is not just for the benefit of students, although that is what most people think.
+Society needs college grads and lawmakers and governments recognize this need as well as the prohibitive cost of a college education for most families.
 Most students at college today are using some type of financial aid to pay.
 The huge investment for a college education would easily rule out 3/4 of all students by financial reasons.
 A private college cost of attendance now exceeds $40,000 per year on average (including tuition, fees, room and board).
 Even public universities can run $20,000 per year (including tuition, fees, room and board).
 These numbers are simply out of reach for most people.